Two Tiny Fixes That Could Transform Your Communication at Work

 Be careful with your “but.”

-Often what comes next to a “but” is something negative.
+Often what comes after a “but” is something negative.

 “That’s a good idea, but we will go over budget” is different from “That’s a good idea, and if we stay within budget, it’ll be perfect.”